canulasu/DenizDOS/README.md

 # DenizDOS
 DenizDOS is a free and open source operating system that is a part of the Deniz Open Source Software/Operating System Project.
-Currtly, the operating system is supported on many microcontrollers and can run as a bare metal C operating system.
+Currently, the operating system is supported on many microcontrollers and can run as a bare metal C operating system.

 Supported Devices